 1/2 cup chopped pecans

 *Can be substituted with light brown sugar.
-I prefer maple sugar because it’s a sweetener used in Paleo recipes, has a wonderful flavor, and has a lower glycemic index with more nutritional value than cane sugar.
+I prefer maple sugar because it’s a healthier option than traditional sugar, has a wonderful flavor, and has a lower glycemic index with more nutritional value than cane sugar.

 VARIATIONS: If you’re not a huge fan of nuts, you can swap them out for chocolate chips, blueberries, or strawberries!